isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

   Rel A ℓ = REL A A ℓ
 ```

-As an illustration of `type:Rel`, while previously defined propositional
+As an illustration of `type:Rel`, we previously defined propositional
 equality in this way:

 ```agda